Nürburgring: Ownership

 In 2012, the track was preparing to file for bankruptcy as a result of nearly $500 million in debts and the inability to secure financing.
 On 1 August 2012, the government of Rheinland-Pfalz guaranteed $312 million to allow the track to meet its debt obligations.

 In 2013, the Nürburgring was for sale for US$165 million (€127.3 million).
 The sale process was by sealed-bid auction with an expected completion date of "Late Summer".
 This meant there was to be a new owner in 2013, unencumbered by the debts of the previous operation, with the circuit expected to return to profitability.

-On 11 March 2014 it was reported that the Nürburgring was sold for 77 million euros ($106.8 million).
+On 11 March 2014, it was reported that the Nürburgring was sold for 77 million euros ($106.8 million).
 Düsseldorf-based Capricorn Development was the buyer.
 The company was to take full ownership of the Nürburgring on 1 January 2015.
 But in October 2014, Russian billionaire, the chairman of Moscow-based Pharmstandard, Viktor Kharitonin, bought a majority stake in the Nürburgring.

 In May 2015, the Nürburgring was set to hold the first Grüne Hölle Rock festival as a replacement for the Rock am Ring festival, but the project did not take place.
 Grüne Hölle Rock changed their name to Rock im Revier and the event was held in the Schalke area.

+Layout

 Nordschleife layout

 The Nordschleife operates in a clockwise direction, and was formerly known for its abundance of sharp crests, causing fast-moving, firmly-sprung racing cars to jump clear off the track surface at many locations.

 Flugplatz ("air field", a small airport)

-Although by no means the most fearsome, Flugplatz is perhaps the most aptly (although coincidentally) named and widely remembered.
+Although by no means the most fearsome, Flugplatz is perhaps the most aptly (although coincidentally) named and widely remembered section.
 The name of this part of the track comes from a small airfield, which in the early years was located close to the track in this area.
 The track features a very short straight that climbs sharply uphill for a short time, then suddenly drops slightly downhill, and this is immediately followed by two very fast right-hand kinks.
 Chris Irwin's career was ended following a massive accident at Flugplatz, in a Ford 3L GT sports car in 1968.
 Manfred Winkelhock flipped his March Formula Two car at the same corner in 1980.
-This section of the track was renovated in 2016 after an accident in which a Nissan GTR flew over the fence and killed a spectator.
+This section of the track was renovated in 2016 after an accident in which Jann Mardenborough's Nissan GT-R flew over the fence and killed a spectator.
 The Flugplatz is one of the most important parts of the Nürburgring because after the two very fast right-handers comes what is possibly the fastest part of the track: a downhill straight called Kottenborn, into a very fast curve called Schwedenkreuz (Swedish Cross).
-Drivers are flat out for some time here.
+Drivers are flat out (full-speed) for some time here.

 Right before Flugplatz is Quiddelbacher-Höhe (peak, as in "mountain summit"), where the track crosses a bridge over the Bundesstraße 257.